canonical/rust-best-practices/best-practices.md

 We can also remove panics originating from `.unwrap()` calls by using pattern-matching.
 If a call to `x.unwrap()` is guarded by `if x.is_some()`/`if x.is_ok()`, instead make use of pattern matching: `if let Some(x) = x` or `if let Ok(x) = x`.

-When calls to `.unwrap()` are removed, the surrounding code is not only more robust, but you may notice that it is often much cleaner.
+When calls to `.unwrap()` are removed, the surrounding code is not only more robust, but you may notice that it is often visually cleaner.
 This is not a coincidence—it is a nudge from the Rust developers to encourage fault-tolorant code and practices.

 There are two exceptions to this avoidance of panicking: tests and panic-propagation.